jasonshave/SpeechConverter/readme.md

 ## Application Settings

 The project uses `appsettings.json` to contain the Serilog configuration and is included in the publishing of the output.
-Serilog is used out output status to the console.
+Serilog is used out output status to the console throughout the conversion.

 ## Compiling to a single EXE